 - Does your packaging material run on their machinery?

-- What do raw material, in-process and finished product analysis you require?
+- What raw material, in-process, and finished product analysis do you require?

 - How will you handle "emergency" product demands and does the co-packer have machine/personnel resources to handle the production and at what cost?

-- Have you considered asking the co-packer to develop 2 cost scenarios?
+- Have you considered asking the co-packer to develop two cost scenarios?

 These are just a few of the questions you should ask.